Financial-Times/cm-react-components/README.md

   - `title` (string) - the title of the application for example which would be rendered inside the `header`
   - `name` (string) - If we have secondary navigation (`ClientNavigation`) this is used for visualizing the name of the client/user which uses the secondary navigation.
 This prop goes with the next one `id`
   - `id` (string) - If we have secondary navigation (`ClientNavigation`) this is used for navigating to the different client routes with this `id`.
 Used with the previous prop `name`
-  - `primaryMenuData` (array) - an array of objects which contains the different application routes for the main navigation (`Navigation`), e.g.:
+  - `mainMenuData` (array) - an array of objects which contains the different application routes for the main navigation (`MainNavigation`), e.g.:

       ```
     [